Ragerlab/Script_for_Cytokine-Signature-Clusters-as-a-Tool-to-Compare-Changes-associated-with-Tobacco-Product-/README.md

 Running Wilcoxon Rank Sum tests and stratifying subjects based on the demographic variable of interest (race, ethnicity, sex, age, or bmi) further stratifying compartment to determine how cytokine distributions varied for each variable.

-## Demograhic Eigencytokines & Clustered Demographics Distribution Analysis (not in manuscript)
-- Based on the results from the 'Cytokine Demographics Distribution Comparison',  eigencytokines were found using male subjects only followed by running Wilcoxon Rank sum tests between male non-smokers and e-cigarette users.
-- <i> For clarification, this version isn't in the manuscript.
-This was done to QC code that was previously written. </i>